Desos/chocofi-zmk-config/docs/implementation/keymap-layout.md

 ---

-### Layer 4+RSFT: NUMER with Right Shift
+### Layer 4+RSFT: NUMER with Custom RSFT Remapping

-When RSFT (sticky shift on thumb) is held, mod-morph behaviors transform keys:
+When RSFT (sticky shift on thumb) is held, **custom mod-morph behaviors** remap keys to an alternate symbol set.
+This is **not standard shift behavior** - it's a complete key remapping:

 **Left Hand:**
 ```